Liron4/Effi-Lesson2/README.md

 # Basic Firebase interaction using React

-This is a basic React project shown in Effi's Lesson 2 of Android 2 Course to test Sign In/Sign Up/Sign Out with Firebase Console
+This is a basic React project shown in Effi's Lessons of Android 2 Course to test FireBase using React Frontend.

 ## Available Scripts